AP+ Testing Portal

-The AP+ Testing Portal is the first web application built to replace manual, spreadsheet-heavy certification workflows.
+The AP+ Testing Portal at Australian Payments Plus is a non-mobile first web application built to replace manual, spreadsheet-heavy certification workflows.

 It enables banks, fintechs, and merchants to self-serve certification against AP+ payment products, while giving AP+ admins structured tools for workflow templates, attestations, exceptions, and reporting.